 - Your employer fires you, or puts you on permanent layoff, after your workers compensation injury.

 - Your work injury causes permanent scarring or other disfigurement.

 - You are unable to return to your work due to permanent restrictions caused by your injuries.

 - You have suffered a workers compensation injury to your head, neck or back, regardless of whether your claim has been denied.

-There is no charge whatsoever for a phone or office consultation regarding your work injury.
+There is no charge whatsoever for a phone or office case evaluation regarding your work injury.
 Please contact us if you would like to discuss Wisconsin workers compensation law and your rights.